electron/electron/docs/development/build-instructions-osx.md

 ## macOS SDK

-If you're simply developing Electron and don't plan to redistribute your custom Electron build, you may skip this section.
+If you're developing Electron and don't plan to redistribute your custom Electron build, you may skip this section.

 For certain features (e.g. pinch-zoom) to work properly, you must target the